-12.6 Principles in Reviewing Bridges/Laddering into Degrees
+12.6 Principles in Reviewing Bridges to Degrees

-Institutions wishing to provide bridges/laddering opportunities into any of their degree programs should adduce all relevant evidence.
-PEQAB's Program Reviews will include External Expert Panel Review of any bridging courses from any program from which students "ladder" into a year of a degree program under Review.
-The criteria for approving bridges require institutions to show how they are addressing gaps 1 and 2 and how they commit to measuring gap 3 below.
+Institutions wishing to provide bridges into any of their programs should adduce all relevant evidence.
+PEQAB's criteria for approving bridges requires institutions to show how they are addressing gaps 1 and, for undergraduate programs, 2 and how they commit to measuring gap 3 (see below).

-- 1. The content and skills gap: if the first years of the degree have developed skills and knowledge different from those of the "feeder" program (e.g., diploma-level, advanced-diploma etc.), a make-up, reach-back, or bridge of courses is required to cover any remaining gap. - 2.
-The breadth gap: students in a non-degree program relevant to feeding into the degree will have taken no degree level breadth courses, and this presents a gap that needs to be addressed to ensure transfer students still meet all degree level learning outcomes. - 3.
-The degree of difficulty gap: organizations need to separately track students who have entered from feeder programs through the upper year/s of the degree program.
-If their persistence, graduation rates and final marks fall significantly below those of students who went through all the years in the degree program,
+- 1. The content and skills gap: if the first two years of the degree has developed skills and knowledge different from the two years of the diploma, a make-up, reach-back, or bridge is required to cover any remaining gap. - 2.
+The breadth gap (for undergraduate programs): usually students in the diploma will have taken no degree level breadth courses in the first two years, and this presents a gap that needs to be addressed to ensure transfer students still meet all degree level learning outcomes.
+To avoid the undue burden that transfer students would face if they were to complete the eight degree level breadth courses, that are typical, in addition to their full 'core' load over the third and fourth year, it is permissible to count non-core diploma level courses at full value towards the 20% breadth requirement.
+These can, however, only satisfy the 'basic' or introductory level and not the requirement for upper level breadth courses. - 3.
+The degree of difficulty gap: in lieu of an additional element to this bridge, organizations need to separately track diploma to degree students through the third and fourth year of the degree program.
+If their persistence, graduation rates and final marks fall significantly below those of students who went through all four years in the degree program, additional elements to bridge the degree of difficulty into third year need will to be introduced.